 What Creative Coding Means

-In simple terms, creative coding is the practice of using computer code as a form of artistic expression.
+Creative coding is the practice of using computer code as a form of expression.
 Artists write programs that produce visuals, animations, music, interactive installations, and immersive experiences.
-The computer becomes both the canvas and the brush.
+The computer acts as the canvas and the brush.

-This innovative field blends art, design, mathematics, and computer science.
-The result is a new type of creativity where artwork can evolve, react, and even generate itself through algorithms.
-It has become a powerful force in modern culture, influencing digital installations, video games, VR experiences, generative NFTs, data visualization, and interactive exhibitions.
+This field blends art, design, mathematics, and computer science.
+The result: artworks that artwork evolves, reacts, and generates itself through algorithms.
+It influences digital installations, video games, VR experiences, generative NFTs, data visualization, and interactive exhibitions.

-Just as painters use brushes, creative coders use programming languages to express artistic ideas.
-Code can control color palettes, movement, geometric patterns, lighting, randomness, and interactivity.
+Creative coders use programming languages to dictate color palettes, spatial movement, geometry, lighting, and interactivity.

 Key Programming Languages for Creative Coders

-Creative coding relies on several programming languages and frameworks that make digital art accessible and scalable across platforms.
+Creative coding relies on specific programming languages and frameworks to scale digital art across platforms.

 Accessibility